Retro-Devils/Mugen-Pi-4/README.md

 # For your Info

-- This installer install wine and box86 .
+- This installer installs wine and box86 .

 - This installer can used to play a bunch of old windows games.